 Targeting Redfin at Lake Boga

-We recommend targeting redfin with a light spin outfit.
+We recommend targeting Redfin with a light spin outfit.
 This will make the experience more enjoyable and improve your catch rates.
-A 1-3 or 2-4 kilo fishing rod coupled with a 2000, 2500 or 3000 reel spooled with 4-8-pound braid and equivalent fluorocarbon leader should be perfect.
-Redfin respond really well to lures and soft plastics so do check our guide on the best lures for catching Redfin When using soft plastics, we highly recommend curl tails, minnow imitations, and paddle tails in both natural and bright colours.
+A 2-4 kilo fishing rod coupled with a 2000 or 2500 reel spooled with 4-8-pound braid and an equivalent fluorocarbon leader should be perfect.
+Redfin responds well to lures and soft plastics, so check our guide on the best lures for catching Redfin.
+When using soft plastics, we highly recommend curl tails, minnow imitations, and paddle tails in natural and bright colours.
 Rigged with a jig head that’s 1/8 through to 1/20 in weight.
 The most effective way to use these is to cast towards visible structure and slow roll the soft plastic with lifts and pauses for the retrieve.
+Shallow diving hard body lures, blades and vibes are also very effective in this system.
+So are traditional spinners and Tassie devils in bright colours.
+Metal spoons also play a role in allowing you to cast great distances and target the bigger reddies.
+Just remember, they are pretty heavy and very prone to snags in small inland systems like this one.

 Targeting Estuary Perch at Lake Boga